 This year is a very important one for Porsche and its 911.
-Not only is the 911 celebrating its 50th anniversary
+Not only is the 911 celebrating

 in 2013, but the iconic sports car will also be competing under a works team in the 24 Hours of Le Mans this June, heralding Porsche’s official return to the prestigious race since its last assault back in 1998.

 Making its launch over the weekend at Porsche’s research center in Weissach, Germany, the new 2013 Porsche 911 RSR race car, which the works team will be using, has been fully revealed.

 Two of the cars will be fielded by Porsche together with Germany’s Team Manthey in the GTE class in the Le Mans endurance race as well as the World Endurance Championship this year.

 Based on the latest Type 991 Porsche 911, the new 2013 Porsche 911 RSR builds on the strengths of the outgoing model

 but is enhanced significantly by way of lightweight design and sophisticated aerodynamics.

 One of the priorities in the development of the new 911 RSR was the more evenly balanced weight distribution.
 The center of gravity is also significantly lower than that of its predecessor, while advanced materials including plenty of carbon fiber played a crucial role in the new design.